-This is why self-defense is a tricky defense in Virginia – it will be up to the jury to decide if you met all of the requirements if you invoke this defense.
+This is why self-defense is tricky in Virginia – it will be up to the jury to decide if you met all of the requirements if you invoke this defense.
 You won’t really know until after you are tried.

-The Virginia jury instruction for self defense in a homicide case read as follows:
+The Virginia jury instruction for self-defense in a homicide case read as follows: